 The retail cost of formulary drugs purchased within your Part D Plan is the only cost that counts toward your plan’s coverage gap or “donut hole.”
 Once you’re in the coverage gap, out-of-pocket drug costs are all that count toward moving into catastrophic coverage.

 Yes.
-If you switch plans during the year through a Special Enrollment Period,The Special Enrollment Period is a 60-day period outside the Open Enrollment Period when you can enroll or change your coverage.
+If you switch plans during the year through a Special Enrollment Period,A Special Enrollment Period is a 60-day period outside the Open Enrollment Period when you can enroll or change your coverage.
 Special Enrollment Periods are only granted if you experience a Qualifying Life Event.
 These are special circumstances that may change your health insurance needs.
 Some Special Enrollment Periods can be up to 90 days. you will most likely stay in the “donut hole.”
 Your drug spending history will carry over with you.
 However, it could vary if your new Medicare plan has a different initial coverage limit.